-Tai Chi, Chi Gong, and Yoga are ancient mind body exercises that give you the benefit of moving the body while focusing on the breath and postures.
+Tai Chi, Chi Gong, and Yoga are ancient mind body exercises designed to give you the benefit of moving the body while focusing on the breath and postures.
 They have a long history of connecting mind and body while reducing stress.

 It is best to incorporate these practices into your regular exercise routine and at times when you need a break from the thoughts and situations that are worrying you or making you feel overwhelmed.

 Try qigong stress reduction exercises with the video below titled "Qi Gong for stress relief simple exercises".
 Don't be fooled by the apparent simplicity of the routine - all the better to help you focus on your mind-body connection and relax.
 Masters spend years perfecting mind body exercises.

 The act of breathing sounds so basic and automatic it hardly sounds like a mind body exercise for stress relief.
 Breathing is one body function you can consciously control.
 Ignore it and it will resume automatically.
 With conscious effort, you can stop breathing for a time or alter how you breathe.